Sewer misuse marketing challenge

 Entries can be from individuals or teams of up to three people.
 All entrants must be 18 or over and enrolled as students.
 Individuals/teams can submit entries for as many of the three “personas” as they wish but can only submit one entry per “persona”.

-We will be holding a kick-off call via Microsoft Teams to introduce the challenge, lay some ground rules and answer any initial queries.
-Please note that the kick-off call has now been postponed to Friday 29th May 2020 from 12.45pm – 1.45pm.
+We held a kick-off call via Microsoft Teams to introduce the challenge, lay some ground rules and answer any initial queries.

 The slides for the call can be found here; the recording is below.
 [Please note that there was an error during the call – file transfer sites should NOT be used to submit entries; please adhere to instructions in the ‘Submitting entries’ section below.]